Laplace transform: History

 akin to a Mellin transform, to transform the whole of a difference equation, in order to look for solutions of the transformed equation.
 He then went on to apply the Laplace transform in the same way and started to derive some of its properties, beginning to appreciate its potential power.

 Laplace also recognised that Joseph Fourier's method of Fourier series for solving the diffusion equation could only apply to a limited region of space, because those solutions were periodic.
 In 1809, Laplace applied his transform to find solutions that diffused indefinitely in space.
+In 1821, Cauchy developed an operational calculus for the Laplace transform that could be used to study linear differential equations in much the same way the transform is now used in basic engineering.
+This method was popularized, and perhaps rediscovered, by Oliver Heaviside around the turn of the century.